lyn-kim/lyn-kim/README.md

 ## Hi there, my name is Lyn ☀️

 I’m an Urban Designer turned Software Engineer.
-My background in engineering and design sparked my curiosity to take my problem-solving skills into the world of tech!
+My background in engineering and design sparked my curiosity to take my problem-solving skills into the world of tech as a front-end engineer!

 *   📍  I'm based in California, USA
 *   🌲  I'm currently working on implementing stretch features to my first full-stack app: [DogTrails](http://dogtrails.herokuapp.com/)